Eileen Joyce: Legacy

 In the days of her greatest fame, the critical climate was still stuffy, and her mass appeal and her succession of different-coloured glamorous gowns, some designed by Norman Hartnell, provoked snobbish reaction and led to her being musically under-rated.
 Her surviving recordings show that such patronising judgements were very misplaced.
 She was a fine musician and technically very proficient.
 For example, her 1941 recording of the Étude in A-flat, Op.
 1, No. 2 by Paul de Schlözer is considered unsurpassed.
 That brief, three-minute work is so demanding that few pianists even attempt it.
 Sergei Rachmaninoff was said to play it every morning as a warm-up exercise.

 Modern virtuoso pianists such as Stephen Hough have expressed amazement that Joyce is not more highly rated among great 20th century pianists than she is.
 In the foreword to Richard Davis's biography Eileen Joyce: A Portrait, Hough writes: "she displayed all the dazzle and scintillating virtuosity of many great players of the past ... she has to be added to the list of great pianists from the past".

-In Zeehan, Tasmania, there is a small park called the Eileen Joyce Reserve.
-The University of Western Australia maintains a collection of her documents and some personal effects, as well as a collection of antique instruments in a facility named after her.
+The University of Western Australia maintains a collection of her music, recordings, scrapbooks, personal effects and the like, known as the "Eileen Joyce Collection".
+In addition, the University has a collection of musical instruments – which includes Eileen Joyce's clavichord – housed in a studio facility named after her (and was funded by her), the Eileen Joyce Studio.

+In Zeehan, Tasmania, there is a small park called the Eileen Joyce Memorial Park.
 The house where she grew up at 113 Wittenoom Terrace, Boulder, has a commemorative plaque.

+In 2018, Eileen Joyce was inducted into the Walk of Fame at the Museum of Kalgoorlie-Boulder.

+Between 1933 and 1945 she made over 70 recordings for the Parlophone and Columbia labels, followed by a year of recordings for Decca, then HMV and Saga.
 In 2011, Appian Publications & Recordings issued a 5-CD box set, Complete Parlophone & Columbia Solo Recordings, 1933–45.
 In 2017, Decca Eloquence released a 10-CD box set, The Complete Studio Recordings.
 This release coincided with the publication of Destiny: The Extraordinary Career of Pianist Eileen Joyce, an examination of Joyce's career in concerts, films and recordings, by David Tunley, Victoria Rogers and Cyrus Meher-Homji.